 Works in policy, regulation and legislation that governs public health-related activities and advises legislators on constructing new health laws and writing agency procedures for implementing and enforcing the law.
 Significant constitutional issues often come into play in public health law.
 Public health lawyers complete law school, specializing in health law or health policy.
 Public health lawyers must have strong skills in oral and written communication.

 Employment settings encompass Government and non-government organizations.
 A variety of job titles exist in the field of global health, from opportunities in health promotion and disease prevention in developing countries to health consequences of trauma, violence, war, and displacement.
 Students interested in this career path are encouraged to take courses in global health, achieve proficiency in a second language and consider enrolling in study abroad programs with a health-related focus.

-For more information regarding careers in the public health field, view our Careers in Public Health brochure and visit the website of the U.S. Bureau of Labor and Statistics.
+For more information regarding careers in the public health field, view our Careers in Public Health brochure (PDF) and visit the website of the U.S. Bureau of Labor and Statistics.
 In addition, numerous career and employment related services are offered at Syracuse University Career Services

 Want to talk to someone about careers in Public Health?
 Contact:

 Department of Public Health, Food Studies and Nutrition